Why Are Vanilla Beans So Expensive?

 “Why are vanilla beans so expensive”?

-To answer that question we need to look at the life of the vanilla orchid, the harvesting process, and the effects of, and reasons for fluctuations in supply and demand.
+To answer that question we need to look at the life of the vanilla orchid, how do vanilla beans grow, the harvesting process, and the effects of, and reasons for fluctuations in supply and demand.

 Vanilla beans are the fragrant fruit of the vanilla orchid, which grows on vine-like flora found in tropical regions such as Mexico, Tahiti, Papua New Guinea, Uganda, and Madagascar, with Madagascar producing the bulk of the world's supply of vanilla.